Building a healthier feed: Private location trace intersection driven feed recommendations: A social recommendation algorithm

 \subsection{A view towards Web3}

 While altering the feeds of traditional social media platforms is challenging by design, the emergence of Web3 social protocols makes building this into a service significantly more feasible.
-Public social graphs such as the Lens protocol\footnote{\url{https://lens.xyz/}}, and Orbis\footnote{\url{https://orbis.club/}} allow for direct querying of friends' addresses to request a private set intersection on mobility data.
-Alternatively, decentralized solutions that have less publicly accessible social graphs, such as Scuttlebutt\footnote{\url{https://scuttlebutt.nz/}}, are also amenable to deployment of this algorithm.
-Tying into this, Web3 has presented new paradigms for storing private data~\cite{pentland2021building} that can be requested on-chain through toolkits such as Verida Vault\footnote{\url{https://www.verida.io}}, a multi-chain protocol for interoperable database storage or Disco Data Backpacks\footnote{\url{https://www.disco.xyz}} which stores your encrypted data on the Ceramic Network\footnote{\url{https://ceramic.network/}}.
+Public social graphs such as the Lens protocol or the AT Protocol by Bluesky Labs allow for direct querying of friends' addresses/handles which could be used to request a private set intersection on mobility data.
+Tying into this, Web3 has presented new paradigms for storing private data~\cite{pentland2021building} that can be requested on-chain through toolkits such as Verida Vault or Disco Data Backpacks, multi-chain protocols for interoperable database storage.
 In general, any system acting as a personal data store (such as openPDS~\cite{montjoyeOpenPDSProtectingPrivacy2014,de2012trusted}) will enable this approach.

-The composable nature of technology in Web3 is oriented towards allowing systems like feeds, content networks, and social graphs to be interoperable \& interchangeable.
-In this vein, users should be free to choose the social feed ranking that they desire, with the implication that this approach based on mobility traces is not a complete solution, but rather one possible tool in the plural toolkit of social feeds.
-As we will see in the validation section below, the tool developed here is surprisingly strong for enabling real-world connections and community social capital.
+The composable nature of technology in Web3 is oriented towards allowing systems like feeds, content networks, and social graphs to be interoperable and interchangeable.
+While this is one possible tool in the plural toolkit of social feeds, as we will see in the validation section below, the tool developed here is surprisingly strong for enabling real-world connections and community social capital.